Iván Urdinola Grajales: Arrest

 After several months of intelligence, in April 1992 the police finally found the Urdinola's residence La Porcelana in Zarzal, with some of his bodyguards.
-Urdionla, without putting up any kind of resistance, asked the security forces officer in charge of the operation for a few minutes to bathe, change his clothes, and say goodbye to his wife and children.
+Urdinola, without putting up any kind of resistance, asked the security forces officer in charge of the operation for a few minutes to bathe, change his clothes, and say goodbye to his wife and children.
 Urdinola calmly surrendered, confident that drug trafficking charges against him could not be proven, although he could not be extradited either since extradition was prohibited by the Constitution at that time.

 He was sentenced to 17 years in prison, although his sentence was reduced to 4 years.

 Death

 In jail, Urdinola became addicted to greasy food and whiskey.
 He was found dead in his cell on February 24, 2002.
 It was initially believed that he had been poisoned by a chef on the orders of his wife, Lorena Henao, but an autopsy revealed a heart attack.